astvision/docker-ubuntu18-qt5-java8/README.md

-Ubuntu 16.04 xenial with qt5 and openjdk-8
+Ubuntu 18.04 bionic with qt5 and openjdk-8

 ### Build docker image
 ```